 - Established organisational structure and lines of reporting. - Formal written policies, including clear authorisation and approval levels. - Vetting procedures as required by law for the protection of the vulnerable.

-The Governors regularly review the effectiveness of current plans and strategies for managing all identified major risks across the Group.
+The Governors regularly review the effectiveness of current plans and strategies for managing all identified major risks across the Group, including "what-if" scenario planning to address the financial risks.

 SECTION 172 STATEMENT